 In this workshop we will investigate the world of possibilities for surface color and design, when enameling techniques are mixed and layered.
 Students will learn to work with: liquid, powder, transparent, and opaque enamels as well as watercolor and china paints.
 After learning the proper application techniques used for each, students will then be asked to break the rules in as many ways as possible.
 Bring your sketchbooks, favorite photos, or work from your imagination to develop your visual library.
 No previous experience with enamels is required; all fundamentals will be covered in demos.

 The Before, After and Enameling

-In this workshop participants will begin with fabrication techniques that work in collaboration with enameling, roller printing, stamping textures and eutectic soldering forms together as well as soldering connecting elements onto the metal forms.
-Allowing for the form to then be cold connected to a frame work or jewelry elements.
-Once the metal work is done participants will begin working with enamels to emphasize the texture of the metal, layering with opaque and transparent colors as well as the incorporating liquid enamel and P-3 to enhance the texture in the metal.
-In an optional additional two days participants will have the choice to remain and experiment with grinding away the base coats of enamel, pencil drawing, watercolor enamels, and firing alternative materials into the enamel surface.
+In this workshop participants will begin with fabrication techniques that work in collaboration with enameling, including: roller printing, stamping textures, forming, drilling, wire weaving,cold connections and eutectic soldering forms together.
+Once the metal work is completed participants will begin working with enamels to accent and build off of the the textures of the base metal.
+Layering with opaque and transparent enamels as well as the incorporating liquid enamel and P-3 to enhance the surface of the metal and create visual depth in the enamel.
+In addition, there will be demonstrations of grinding away selective coats of enamel, pencil drawing, watercolor enamels, and firing alternative materials into the enamel surface.
+All to develop unique surface design within each person’s enamels.
+After enameling the pieces will be cold connected or set into jewelry elements or object style frames.
 Basic sawing and filing skills are required as well as a basic understanding of enameling.